MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1802.md

 New entries appear in the **LocationServices.log**.
 The **Locality** attribute identifies one of the following states:
 - 0: Unknown
 - 1: The specified management point is only in the site default boundary group for fallback
 - 2: The specified management point is in a remote or neighbor boundary group.
-When the management point is in both a neighbor and site default boundary groups, the locality is 2.
+When the management point is in both a neighbor and the site default boundary groups, the locality is 2.
 - 3: The specified management point is in the local or current boundary group.
-When the management point is in both the current and a neighbor or site default boundary groups, the locality is 3.
+When the management point is in the current boundary group as well as either a neighbor or the site default boundary group, the locality is 3.
 If you do not enable the preferred management points setting in Hierarchy Settings, the locality is always 3 no matter which boundary group the management point is in.

 Clients use local management points first (locality 3), remote second (locality 2), then fallback (locality 1).

-When a client receives five errors in ten minutes and fails to communicate with a management point in its current boundary group, it tries to contact a management point in a neighbor or site default boundary group.
+When a client receives five errors in ten minutes and fails to communicate with a management point in its current boundary group, it tries to contact a management point in a neighbor or the site default boundary group.
 If the management point in the current boundary group later comes back online, the client will return to the local management point on the next refresh cycle.
 The refresh cycle is 24 hours, or when the Configuration Manager agent service restarts.